mjavint/odoo-shortcuts/README.md

 # Odoo Shortcuts

-Generates addon, modules, models, views, reports, wizard, components, widget, actions, services in OWL and other necessary files referring to the two main frameworks (Python, Javascript).
+Generates addon, models, views, reports, wizard, components, widget, actions, services in OWL and other necessary files referring to the two main frameworks (Python, Javascript).
 It has integrated server startup, debugging in Python and Javascript.
 Features powerful snippets for all file types including Python, Javascript, CSV and XML

 > Note: The commands shown must be executed by clicking on the addon that is created.